tilltnet/rf.wr.py/README.md

 Execute
 -------
-Copy the rf.wr.py to any folder on your computer and run it with:
+Copy the rf.wr.py and the images folder to any folder on your computer and run it with:

     python2.7 rfwr.py &